-Budgeted cost: £ 45,700
+Budgeted cost: £23,246

 Activity Evidence that supports this approach Challenge number(s) addressed ELSA support An educational psychology led approach to supporting the emotional development and needs of children.
 This approach is used flexibly to deliver group and individualised sessions which help children to self-regulate and be emotionally ready to learn in school.
 10 Home school link worker The role of our bilingual Home School Link Worker is to: Support parents, families and pupils on a wide range of issues Help children and families to increase school attendance and punctuality.
 Develop and maintain positive relationships between the home and school and act as a link between home and school.
-Provide translation services as appropriate Model and support positive parenting options Model learning opportunities Signpost to relevant agencies 6, 7, 8, 10 Breakfast club Wraparound care which supports our parents by delivering high quality and reliable childcare in an educational environment 6, 7 Enrichment after school clubs Clubs to enrich children's cultural capital and raise aspirations and experiences 7, 10 Stay and play Drop in style sessions for prospective parents enabling them 6, 7 to access play-based learning sessions with their children.
-Provides opportunities to model play and interaction activities to parents Allows opportunities to develop positive and supportive relationships with prospective new pupils and parents Enables otherwise isolated parents to access social and community events Early identification of particular or specialist needs Parent hub A targeted project run by the Home School Link Worker and Inclusion Leader to develop mental health support for vulnerable families and children in school 7, 8, 10 Additional parent drop in sessions linked to stay and play on a fortnightly basis Trip/workshop subsidy All PPG pupils are offered subsidies on school trips and in school events to enable full participation 7, 8, 10 Uniform subsidy PPG pupils are offered subsidies and or free uniform where required 8, 10 Chromebooks for targeted pupils for home learning access Learning is supported through the purchase of Chromebooks to enable access to learning for pupils without access to technology, laptops are available for home learning use where required 9 Reading vending machine In line with SDP reading targets promoting a love of reading and access to high quality reading materials for all children throughout the school 2, 4, 7, 8 Therapeutic Story writing A literacy based intervention which provides a therapeutic context in which to support children with emotional and behavioural difficulties in mainstream schools.
-10 Therapeutic Storywriting (Waters, 2004) uses story metaphor to address emotional issues that might be overwhelming for the child - and possibly for the parent- if addressed directly.
+Provide translation services as appropriate Model and support positive parenting options Model learning opportunities Signpost to relevant agencies 6, 7, 8, 10 Breakfast club Wraparound care which supports our parents by delivering high quality and reliable childcare in an educational environment 6, 7 Enrichment after school clubs Clubs to enrich children's cultural capital and raise aspirations and experiences 7, 10 Stay and play Drop in style sessions for prospective parents enabling them to access play-based learning sessions with their children.
+Provides opportunities to model play and interaction activities to parents Allows opportunities to develop positive and supportive 6, 7

+Parent hub relationships with prospective new pupils and parents Enables otherwise isolated parents to access social and community events Early identification of particular or specialist needs A targeted project run by the Home School Link Worker and Inclusion Leader to develop mental health support for vulnerable families and children in school Additional parent drop in sessions linked to stay and play on a fortnightly basis 7, 8, 10 Trip/workshop subsidy All PPG pupils are offered subsidies on school trips and in school events to enable full participation 7, 8, 10 Uniform subsidy PPG pupils are offered subsidies and or free uniform where required 8, 10 Reading vending machine In line with SDP reading targets promoting a love of reading and access to high quality reading materials for all children throughout the school 2, 4, 7, 8 Therapeutic Story writing A literacy based intervention which provides a therapeutic context in which to support children with emotional and behavioural difficulties in mainstream schools.
+Therapeutic Storywriting (Waters, 2004) uses story metaphor to address emotional issues that might be overwhelming for the child - and possibly for the parent- if addressed directly.
 It is particularly useful when supporting children whose emotional difficulties are getting in the way of their learning.
-Draw and Talk Drawing and Talking therapy intervention (est Maria Beagley 2004) provides an innovative and informed therapy method, equipping adults with tools they need to help children who have suffered trauma or who have underlying emotional difficulties that may be affecting their learning and behaviour.
-10 Emotion Coaching Emotion Coaching (Gottmann) is a communication strategy which supports children to self- regulate and manage their stress responses.
-It provides an effective way to nurture mental health and wellbeing in education settings when used as an integral part of behaviour management and interaction skills.
+10 Draw and Talk Drawing and Talking therapy intervention (est Maria Beagley 2004) provides an innovative and informed therapy method, equipping adults with tools they need to help children who have suffered trauma or who have underlying emotional difficulties that may be affecting their learning and behaviour.
 10